dimiderv/VLSI_Systems/README.md

 The following projects were developed on Altera Cyclone II FPGA and System Verilog their implementation.
 These projects are: <br />
 * VGA protocol.
+* TicTacToe, system verilog implementation of the game Tic Tac Toe
 * ROM, projects an image on screen using ROM memory.
 * PS2, uses PS2 protocol to read input from keyboard and changes image from ROM that is being projected on screen.
 * EdgeDetector, detects edges that will be later used on ImageFilter.